tamariam/restaurant-Tamariam/README.md

 1. Select **New** in the top-right corner of your Heroku Dashboard, and select **Create new app** from the dropdown menu.
 2. App name must be unique, and then choose a region closest to you (EU or USA), and finally, select **Create App**.
-3.Navigate to the settings tab and click **Reveal config vars**  and add the config vars necessary for the project:
+3. Navigate to the settings tab and click **Reveal config vars**  and add the config vars necessary for the project:
  `CLOUDINARY_URL`(insert your own Cloudinary API key here )
  `DATABASE_URL`           (insert your own ElephantSQL database URL ) `DISABLE_COLLECTSTATIC`  1 (temporary)
  `SECRET_KEY`             (random secret key )

 Also make sure you create Procfile and requirements.txt file.

 4. Navigate to the **Deploy** section by clicking the "Deploy" tab in the navbar, Select **GitHub** as the deployment method and click **Connect to GitHub**.
 5. Find the repository wehich you want to deploy and click on **connect**.
 6. Find button **Deploy Branch** at the bottom of page.
 7. After clicking **Deploy Branch** button it will take few minutes to deploy site and you will have ability to view it  clicking on **view** button.

-##  ElephantSQL Database
+###  ElephantSQL Database

 This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.